 Introduction to Digital TV

-MediaCorp will be transmitting all free-to-air channels in digital format come December 2013 under the DVB-T2 television standard.
+MediaCorp is transmitting all free-to-air channels in digital format since December 2013 under the DVB-T2 television standard.
 It is necessary as the world is moving away from analogue to digital broadcasting.
 Going digital will allow the government to free up frequency spectrum which can be used for new services like mobile, wireless broadband and potentially more TV services and channels.
-Outdoor reception will be available island-wide from December 2013 and digital TV broadcast will be progressively rolled out from December 2013 to 2016.
+Outdoor reception is available island-wide from December 2013 and digital TV broadcast will be progressively rolled out from December 2013 to 2016.
 More details can be found in the rollout map below.